Types of Gueridon Service Explained: Techniques, Tools & Examples

 The cheese trolley service is one of the most elegant forms of Gueridon service.
 Unlike flambé or carving, it doesn’t involve cooking—but instead focuses on presentation, product knowledge, and personalised guest interaction.

-In classic French dining, the cheese course—known as le plateau de fromages—is served after the main course and before dessert.
+In the French classical menu, the cheese course—known as le plateau de fromages—is served after the main course and before dessert.
 It acts as a flavorful palate cleanser while offering a chance to savour fine wine alongside curated artisanal cheeses.

 This tableside service is both educational and indulgent, celebrating the craftsmanship of cheesemakers and affineurs (cheese agers).